 Emerald Isle has a Manager/Council Form of Government, which consists of a Mayor and five Board Members.
 The Mayor of Emerald Isle is elected every 4 years to serve a 4-year term.
 Of the 5-member Board of Commissioners, 4 of the members will now serve 4-year terms, while the 5th member will serve a 2-year term.

-Eddie was elected in November 2013 and is serving his first 4-year term as Mayor of Emerald Isle.
-He and his wife Jane reside on Sound Drive and have lived in Emerald Isle for over 20 years.
-They have four children and four grandchildren.
-He and his family are owners of Ben & Jerry's Ice Cream located in Emerald Isle and the Jacksonville Mall.
-Eddie is also a retired United Methodist Minister, serving churches in eastern North Carolina.
+Eddie was first elected in November 2013 and was re-elected to his second 4-year term as Mayor of Emerald Isle in November 2017.
+Eddie is a retired United Methodist Minister, serving churches in eastern North Carolina.
 He was also a past Trustee of the Methodist Home for Children.
 Eddie holds a B.A. in History, and Master of Divinity.
 Eddie served on the Emerald Isle Land Use Steering Committee and the Emerald Isle Planning Board from 2004 through 2013, serving as Vice-Chair from 2009 through 2013.
-Eddie served as site manager of Red Cross Hurricane Shelter Kitty Hawk, NC., Board of Directors Methodist University, and active in Hope for the Warriors.
+Eddie served on the Board of Directors of Methodist University, and is active in Hope for the Warriors.
 Eddie is currently a member of the Carteret County Tourism Development Authority, Chair of the Down East RPO, Chair Person of the Crystal Coast Mayors Association, and is an active member of the Emerald Isle Business Association.

 Floyd Messer, Jr.